 Xenia is responsible for consumer marketing.
 This includes planning television advertising; event catering partnerships; Google Adwords; campaign implementation and supplier management.
-Xenia also oversees our Marketing Executive, Emily.

-Prior to joining RSPCA Assured in early 2018, Xenia's career background was in PR and marketing, where she worked agency-side for a number of years.
+Prior to joining RSPCA Assured, Xenia's career background was in PR and marketing.
 She holds a degree in Marketing Food and Drink.

-Laying hens marketing update
+Poultry marketing update